peterconsuegra/multiple_files_by_pete/README.md

 bundle install
 ```

-6. Go to your application's directory in Terminal and run the installation command for mutiple_files_by_pete:
+6. 6.
+Go to the application directory in Terminal and run the following command to install the necessary code and files from the gem:

 ```ruby
 bundle exec rake 'multiple_files_by_pete[place]'